top of page

 Safety First: Best Practices for Stagehands

-Safety is the foundation of every successful event, and as a stagehand, prioritizing safety can directly impact the success of the production.
-Whether you’re working with heavy equipment, setting up rigging, or navigating crowded backstage areas, following key safety protocols is essential.
-One of the most important things to remember is proper lifting techniques.
+Safety is the foundation of every successful event, and as stagehands, prioritizing safety can directly impact the success of the production.
+Whether stagehands are working with heavy equipment, setting up rigging, or navigating crowded backstage areas, following key safety protocols is essential.
+One of the most important things for stagehands to remember is proper lifting techniques.
 Always lift with your legs, not your back, and avoid twisting your body while carrying heavy objects.
-Many injuries in the event industry come from improper lifting, so taking a moment to position yourself correctly can save you from strain or long-term damage.
+Many injuries in the event industry come from improper lifting, so taking a moment to position yourself correctly can save stagehands from strain or long-term damage.

-In addition to lifting safely, always be aware of your surroundings.
+In addition to lifting safely, stagehands should always be aware of their surroundings.
 Stagehands are often moving in fast-paced environments, sometimes in low-light conditions.
-A critical aspect of staying safe is wearing proper footwear, and steel-toe shoes are highly recommended.
+A critical aspect of staying safe for stagehands is wearing proper footwear, and steel-toe shoes are highly recommended.
 These shoes provide the best protection against heavy objects that might be dropped, such as truss pieces or flight cases.
-The steel reinforcement in the toe area can prevent serious foot injuries and is especially important in environments where heavy gear is constantly being moved.
-Sturdy, closed-toe shoes with non-slip soles will also help prevent slips and falls, offering grip on slick or uneven surfaces.
+The steel reinforcement in the toe area can prevent serious foot injuries and is especially important in environments where stagehands handle heavy gear.
+Sturdy, closed-toe shoes with non-slip soles help stagehands prevent slips and falls, offering grip on slick or uneven surfaces.

-Another crucial safety consideration is keeping your work area organized.
-Whether you're laying out cables, storing gear, or working with large pieces of equipment, maintaining an orderly workspace reduces tripping hazards and makes it easier to navigate under pressure.
-Avoid clutter, and always tidy up as you go to minimize risks for yourself and others.
+Another crucial safety consideration for stagehands is keeping the work area organized.
+Whether stagehands are laying out cables, storing gear, or working with large pieces of equipment, maintaining an orderly workspace reduces tripping hazards and makes it easier to navigate under pressure.
+Stagehands should avoid clutter and always tidy up as they go to minimize risks for themselves and others.

-Equally important is using personal protective equipment (PPE).
-Depending on your job, this might include hard hats, gloves, safety glasses, or ear protection if you’re working near loud speakers or machinery.
-Don’t overlook these small but critical items; for example, gloves can protect your hands from cuts and burns, and steel-toe boots safeguard your feet.
-Finally, familiarize yourself with emergency protocols for the venue, including exit locations and where first aid kits are stored, to be prepared in case of an accident.
+Equally important for stagehands is using personal protective equipment (PPE).
+Depending on their job, this might include hard hats, gloves, safety glasses, or ear protection if stagehands are working near loud speakers or machinery.
+Stagehands should not overlook these small but critical items; for example, gloves can protect their hands from cuts and burns, and steel-toe boots safeguard their feet.
+Finally, stagehands need to familiarize themselves with emergency protocols for the venue, including exit locations and where first aid kits are stored, to be prepared in case of an accident.

-The key to staying safe as a stagehand is maintaining constant awareness and clear communication with your team.
-By following these best practices and prioritizing safety at every step, you’re not only protecting yourself but also contributing to a more efficient and successful event.
+The key to staying safe as stagehands is maintaining constant awareness and clear communication with the team.
+By following these best practices and prioritizing safety at every step, stagehands are not only protecting themselves but also contributing to a more efficient and successful event.

 bottom of page